telerik/xamarin-forms-docs/controls/maskedinput/features/tokens.md

 # Mask Tokens

-When the **MaskType** of the **RadMaskedInput** control is set to Text, you can utilize the available Mask Tokens to restrict the user input.
+When the **MaskType** of the **RadMaskedInput** control is set to **Text**, you can utilize the available Mask Tokens to restrict the user input.
 Below you can find a list of the available tokens and their purpose:

 Token | Corresponding Regex | Usage
 ---|---|---